-Sanibel Island Lighthouse.
-Although you can’t go up into the Sanibel Island lighthouse, it’s still a destination worth visiting.
-On the grounds are a fishing pier, and beach access where you can find great shelling.
-There is a large parking lot and rest room facilities here too, so bring a picnic and spend the afternoon.
+Although you can’t go up into the Sanibel Island Lighthouse, it’s still a destination worth visiting.
+On the grounds you’ll find a fishing pier and beach access where you can find great shelling.
+There is a large parking lot and restroom facilities here too, so bring a picnic and spend the afternoon.

-Billy’s Bike Shop.
 There are 22 miles of paved bike paths on Sanibel Island, so renting a bike is a perfect way to get around, plus most of the things to do on Sanibel Island are accessible by bike.
-During our trip we stayed at the Island Inn on Sanibel and could rent bikes on-site.
-If you don’t have bikes included in your rental, Billy’s Bike Shop is the place to go according to our sources.

 Also called the Clinic for the Rehabilitation of Wildlife, this is a teaching hospital that is open to the public, as well as an education center.
 Kids will love the hands-on veterinarian play area, complete with pint-sized lab coats.

-Interested in veterinarian medicine?
+Interested in veterinary medicine?
 Book the Wildlife Walk, a behind-the-scenes tour of the hospital.
 We saw an operation on a bird’s leg, plus triage on a group of newly arrived animals ranging from a tiny rabbit to a huge raptor.
 So cool.

 TIP: What’s the best time to visit Sanibel Island?
 January – April is in-season.
 For better rates (and fun festivals), visit September – December.